-Jackson has thrived in recent years, with all the company’s most famous models, both custom and production series, enjoying great success.
+Jackson has thrived in recent years.
+With all the company’s most famous models.
+These are both custom and production series guitars, enjoying great success.

 Are Jackson Guitars Owned by Fender?

-Jackson guitars are owned by Fender, which bought the company from IMC in 2002.
+Jackson is owned by Fender, which bought the company from IMC in 2002.
 They currently own Jackson and Charvel guitars and have assisted in their revival.

 Are Jackson Guitars Good for Metal?

 Jackson guitars are best suited for metal, heavy or hard rock.
-Most Jackson guitars include humbuckers built specifically for extreme levels of distortion and gain, which is typical of a metal sound.
+Most of them include humbuckers built for extreme levels of distortion and gain.
+This is very typical of a metal sound.

-Because they are designed to be used with high levels of distortion, Jackson guitars are best for heavier genres.
-With their pointy designs, Jackson guitars also have an ’80s metal aesthetic that appeals to guitarists in heavier genres of music.
+They are designed to be used with high levels of distortion.
+This makes Jackson best for heavier genres.
+With their pointy designs, Jackson guitars also have an ’80s metal aesthetic.
+It does appeal to guitarists in heavier genres of music.

 Are Jackson Guitars Good for Beginners?

-Jackson guitars are all extremely comfortable to play.
-They are distinguished by their compound radius fretboards, which are flatter at higher frets.
-Many guitarists prefer these because they promote fast and technical playing.
+They are also extremely comfortable to play.
+They are known for their compound radius fretboards.
+Thee are flatter at higher frets.
+Many guitarists prefer them because they promote fast and technical playing.

 Which Guitarists Use Jackson Guitars?

-Jackson guitars were popular among 80s heavy metal guitarists such as Def Leppard’s Phil Collen, Machine Head’s Phil Demmel, and Megadeth’s David Ellefson and Chris Broderick.
-Jackson’s signature models also bear the names of Trivium’s Corey Beaulieu, Hatebreed’s Chris Beattie, and Iron Maiden’s Adrian Smith, among others.
+Jackson’s signature models also bear the names of Trivium’s Corey Beaulieu.
+Plus Hatebreed’s Chris Beattie, and Iron Maiden’s Adrian Smith.